 Jerky powers long-distance hikes and makes for a great snack on road trips.
 But you’re missing out if you only enjoy this dried meat between meals.
 Adding some strips of beef jerky to the pot is a simple way to boost both the flavor and protein of your meals.
-Today, we’re sharing five delicious beef jerky recipes that show how beef jerky can also be so much more than just a snack.
+It’s a particular favorite to those who eat beef or follow an all meat diet.
+Today, we’re sharing five delicious and best beef jerky recipes showing how beef jerky can be so much more than just a snack.
 You will also want to visit https://www.fatcatjerky.com/ to get some amazing beef jerky!

 1. Beef Jerky with Beans